Student Wellbeing

 • We use whole school practices

-• Students are offered counselling.
-Sometimes students need support and professional advice in dealing with their growing and ever-changing world.
-We are fortunate to have a counsellor on site three days per week.
-We also have a school Chaplain who offers assistance and support to students.
+• Sometimes students need support and professional advice in dealing with their growing and ever-changing world.
+Galilee has a School Wellbeing Coordinator and a Counsellor.
 If you would like your child to have some extra support, encourage them to make an appointment by contacting their homeroom teacher.

 Meet Milo - Galilee’s Wellbeing dog